elisery/jamming/README.md

 # Jamming

 This is a React website that interfaces with the Spotify API.
-It was created as a project for the Codecademy Ready Web Applications Course.

 ## Version